 We are usually paid by commission paid to us by your insurer or service provider.
 For services performed for the insurer, in connection with the insurance contract, we may be entitled to further separate payment from the insurer.
 Some insurers may separately make payment to us reflecting the aggregate income and or profitability of our entire account with them.

-We may charge an administration fee dependent upon the total overall premium level due to ourselves.
+We may charge an administration fee dependent upon the overall premium level due to ourselves.
 Fees charged are non-refundable.
-Administration fees, are stated below:-
+Administration fees are stated below:-

-All other policy types – New Business £35, Renewal £35, Mid Term Amendments £20, Cancellations Nil
+All other policy types – New Business £35, Renewal £35, Mid Term Amendments £20, Cancellation Nil

-All other policy types – New Business £35, Renewal £35, Mid Term Amendments £20, Cancellations Nil
+All other policy types – New Business £35, Renewal £35, Mid Term Amendments £20, Cancellation Nil

 Any fee charged will not cover any work we do in relation to insurance policies which have not yet incepted or which we are not yet responsible for administering.